neuralpain/oneclickwinrar/doc/README.txt

   Overwriting is only supported by `oneclickrar.cmd` and `licenserar.cmd`.

   To enable overwriting licenses, you must edit the script's file name to have a hyphen "-" just before the "rar" so that it becomes "-rar".
 This is a very simple switch.
-Errors of any nature will bring shame upon the spring-loaded keys on your 1987 IBM Model M 1391401 White Label keyboard.
+Errors of any nature will bring shame upon the spring-loaded keys of your 1987 IBM Model M 1391401 White Label keyboard.

   Follow the examples below to see how it works.